CHILDHOOD CANCER AWARENESS MONTH

 - There are about 10,000 children living with cancer in Canada today;

-- Leukaemias, tumours of the brain, nervous/lymphatic system, kidneys, and cancers of the bones and muscles are the most common forms of childhood cancer;
+- Leukaemias, tumours of the brain, nervous / lymphatic system, kidneys, and cancers of the bones and muscles are the most common forms of childhood cancer;1

-- Approximately half of children’s cancers were diagnosed in children under the age of five.
+- Approximately half of children’s cancers are diagnosed in children under the age of five.
 1

-- Childhood cancers have a life-long impact on children and their families—physically, psychologically, financially and sometimes even spiritually.
+- Childhood cancers have a life-long impact on children and their families—physically, psychologically, financially.

 Childhood Cancer Canada http://www.childhoodcancer.ca/